qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The **Preview** area allows you to define the preview modes 'Rectangle', 'Cache' and 'Render', as described above.
-If you change the view on the |qg| map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element in the Print Composer and clicking the **[Update preview]** button.
+If you change the view on the |qg| map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map item in the Print Composer and clicking the **[Update preview]** button.
 * The field :guilabel:`Scale` |selectnumber| sets a manual scale.
-* The field :guilabel:`Rotation` |selectnumber| allows you to rotate the map element content clockwise in degrees.
+* The field :guilabel:`Rotation` |selectnumber| allows you to rotate the map item content clockwise in degrees.
 Note that a coordinate frame can only be added with the default value 0.
 * |checkbox| :guilabel:`Draw map canvas items` lets you show annotations that may be placed on the map canvas in the main |qg| window.